AnastasisKratsios/Architopes_Semisupervised/README.md

 | - | -| -| -| -|
 | Architope          |          1604.63 |           1101.95 |    42232 |    84455.164 |   883.157|

+*(†) Eff is a non-standard metric, not included in the final paper.
+It is defined by N_parameters x log(Test-set-MAE)*

 ---